leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 oBox.matTransform = Matrix4x4.CreateScale(new Vector3(10, 10,15) / 2);
 ```

 Note that we divide the size vector by 2, to make sure we scale the object properly.
-And we are back to our oblong cuboid.
+And we are back to our oblong box.

 Now, this is maybe a bit much to do all the time you want a box with certain dimensions.
 So why don't we add another constructor, which initializes the matrix to a size we specify: